© Ahmed Kamara

 Who can volunteer at London Wildlife Trust?

-Anyone can volunteer and we really appreciate the help we get from supporters.
-We only ask that you are aged 16 and over, for under 18’s we require parental/guardian consent.
-We always have opportunities coming up so keep checking back on this page if there isn't anything for you right now.
+Anyone can volunteer and we really appreciate the help we get from our supporters.
+We only ask that you are aged 16 and over, for under 18’s we will contact your parent/legal guardian or carer to check we have their permission for you to start volunteering with us.
+We always have new opportunities coming up, so keep checking back on this page if there isn't anything for you right now.

 I don’t have much time to volunteer.
 Do you have an opportunity for me?